Akella17/Deep-Bayesian-Quadrature-Policy-Optimization/README.md

 2. a consistent improvement in the sample complexity and average return for several policy gradient algorithms
 3. a methodological way to quantify the uncertainty in gradient estimation.

-This repository provides a computationally efficient high-dimensional generalization implementation of BQ for estimating the **policy gradient integral** (gradient vector) and the **estimation uncertainty** (gradient covariance matrix).
+This repository provides a computationally efficient generalized high-dimensional implementation of BQ for estimating the **policy gradient integral** (gradient vector) and the **estimation uncertainty** (gradient covariance matrix).
 Provides a **modular implementation** of several policy gradient methods, currently supporting three policy gradient estimators and three policy gradient algorithms (9 combinations in total):

 **Policy gradient estimators** :-
 1. *Monte-Carlo*